-County Health Measures
+County Health Data

 PTAC uses data from County Health Rankings as one way to identify progress towards making Pueblo County the healthiest county in Colorado.
 We have developed five-year goals in the broad categories of Health Outcomes and Health Behaviors.
 For each area, we are measuring our progress relative to four comparison counties: Boulder, Mesa and Weld.